abemscac/pies-doc/docs/react/optimization-functions.md

 <Video src="/video/react/optimization-functions_use-callback-show-count.mov" />

-In this example, in the beginning, "Show Count" and "Show Count (Memoized)" are both showing `0` in the console after click.
+In this example, at the start, "Show Count" and "Show Count (Memoized)" both display `0` in the console after click.
 After "Increment" is clicked three times, "Show Count" now shows `3`, but "Show Count (Memoized)" still shows `0`.
-How come?

 This happens because in the first render, the value of `count` is `0`, so all `count` in `memoizedShowCount()` are replaced by `0`.
 Since we didn't put anything in the dependency array of `useCallback()`, the `count` in `memoizedShowCount()` will never be updated, thus shows `0` when called.